-Lover of vintage items!
-Of my many hobbies, searching for treasures at flea markets and thrift stores is one of my favorites!
+I am a lover of vintage items!
+Of my many hobbies, searching for treasures at flea markets and thrift stores is one of my favorites.

 I have wanted a chair planter for years.
 I searched magazines and online sites showing beautiful planters on decks, patios and porches.
 Originally, I wanted to buy one, but the prices were rather steep.
 Finally, I decided to take the plunge and make one.